-Even though Black History Month is coming to an end, the California Department of Consumer Affairs (DCA) continues to celebrate the contributions and accomplishments of Black Americans who have helped shape and build the communities we live in today.
-Black Americans have shaped California and the nation for centuries –…
+The California Department of Consumer Affairs (DCA) celebrates the contributions and sacrifices of Black Americans who have helped shape and build the communities we live in today.
+To end the celebration of Black History Month, our department reflects on the importance of Black History Month and will continue to honor…

 Black History Month